Papists Act 1778

-The Papists Act 1778 is an Act of the Parliament of Great Britain (18 George III c.
-60) and was the first Act for Roman Catholic relief.
-Later in 1778 it was also enacted by the Parliament of Ireland.
+The Papists Act 1778 (18 Geo.
+3. c.
+60), also known as Sir George Savile's Act, the First Relief Act, or the Catholic Relief Act 1778 is an act of the Parliament of Great Britain and was the first act for Roman Catholic relief.
+Later in 1778 it was also enacted by the Parliament of Ireland as the Leases for Lives Act 1777 (17 & 18 Geo.
+3. c.
+49 (I)), also known as Gardiner's Act or the Catholic Relief Act 1777.

-Before the Act, a number of "Penal laws" had been enacted in Britain and Ireland, which varied between the jurisdictions from time to time but effectively excluded those known to be Roman Catholics from public life.
-The timing of the Act was partly based on the fact that the Papacy had stopped recognising the Jacobite cause on the death of the "Young Pretender" in 1766, and also the possibility that the ongoing American rebellion of 1775 might inspire a rebellion by Catholics in the Kingdom of Ireland.
+Before the act, a number of "Penal laws" had been enacted in Britain, which varied between the jurisdictions from time to time but effectively excluded those known to be Roman Catholics from public life.
+The timing of the act was partly based on the fact that the Papacy had stopped recognising the Jacobite cause on the death of the "Old Pretender" in 1766, and also the possibility that the ongoing American rebellion of 1775 might inspire a rebellion by Catholics in the Kingdom of Ireland.

-Effect of the Act
+Effect of the act

-By this Act, an oath was imposed, which besides a declaration of loyalty to the reigning sovereign, contained an abjuration of the Pretender, and of certain doctrines attributed to Roman Catholics, such as that excommunicated princes may lawfully be murdered, that no faith should be kept with heretics, and that the Pope had temporal as well as spiritual jurisdiction in Great Britain.
+By this act, an oath was imposed, which besides a declaration of loyalty to the reigning sovereign, contained an abjuration of the Pretender, and of certain doctrines attributed to Roman Catholics, such as that excommunicated princes may lawfully be murdered, that no faith should be kept with heretics, and that the Pope had neither temporal nor as spiritual jurisdiction in Great Britain.

-Those taking this oath were exempted from some of the provisions of the Popery Act 1698.
+Those taking this oath were exempted from some of the provisions of the Popery Act 1698 (11 Will.
+3. c.
+4).
 Although it did not grant freedom of worship, it allowed Catholics to join the army and purchase land if they took an oath of allegiance.
 The section as to taking and prosecuting priests was repealed, as well as the penalty of perpetual imprisonment for keeping a school.
 Roman Catholics were also enabled to inherit and purchase land, nor was an heir who conformed to the Established church any longer empowered to enter and enjoy the estate of his "papist" kinsman.

 The passing of this act was the occasion of the Gordon Riots (1780) in which the violence of the mob was especially directed against Lord Mansfield, who had objected to various prosecutions under the statutes now repealed.

+Subsequent developments

+Section 5 of the act as enacts "that nothing in this Act contained shall extend or be construed to extend to any Popish Bishop, Priest, Jesuit, or Schoolmaster who shall not have taken and subscribed the above Oath in the above Words before he shall have been apprehended, or any Prosecution commenced against him" was repealed by section 1 of the Religious Disabilities Act 1846 (9 & 10 Vict. c.
+59).

-This Act remained on the statute book until it was repealed by the Promissory Oaths Act 1871 (c.48).
+The whole act was repealed by section 1 of, and the first schedule to, the Promissory Oaths Act 1871 (34 & 35 Vict. c.
+48).